VScalia/RadishZombies/INSTRUCTIONS.md

 Do not drive into deep water, for this Jeep has no snorkel and the Jeep will drown (you will be ejected and will not be able to re-enter)

-##The goal of the game is to survive as long as possible.
+##The goal of the game is to survive as long as possible, and kill the largest amount of zombies.